Group 14.png

 Concept pivots:

-• Focus on adding and removing prices to introduce powerful functionality to the UI and to get parity with the API, rather than creating a net new feature, the “price catalog”
+• Focus on adding and removing prices to introduce powerful functionality to the UI and to get parity with the API, rather than introducing a “true edit” or creating a net new feature, the “price catalog”

-• Lessen the emphasis on the timeline as an anchoring visual and interactive piece
+• Lessen the emphasis on the visual timeline as an anchoring visual and interactive piece

 User feedback